supposedly/dialect-museum/README.md

 This project is **on hiatus** until I get a job :) In its current state it's also incomplete in that (1) there's no UI and (2) there are still a couple breaking bugs left to resolve, but I'm going to save my energy for now because what it's really hankering for is a full, ground-up redesign.

-My estimate's that it's 4&ndash;6 months away (in other words my estimate is 4 but really it'll probably hit 6) from reaching the point where it works and is presentable, but its actual finish date depends on when I can start those 4&ndash;6 months and how much time I can devote to the project during them.
+My estimate's that it's 4&ndash;6 months away from reaching the point where it works and is more presentable than resentable (read: my estimate is 4 and reality will probably hit me with 6), but its actual finish date depends on when I can start those 4&ndash;6 months and whether I have enough work time to ensure they go forth and do not multiply.
 This README documents the current state of things!

 ## What is this?